-Which? analysis has found that Barclays offers more cheap mortgages than the average lender.
+Which? analysis has found that Barclays offers far more cheap mortgages than the average lender.

-The average number of times a lender made it into a table was 14, while Barclays featured 27 times.
+The average number of times a lender made it into a table was 15, while Barclays appeared 48 times.
 (Data source: Moneyfacts.)

 Interest rates on Barclays mortgages

-When we asked Barclays’ mortgage customers about the interest rate they were paying, nearly one in five told us they were currently paying less than 1%.
+When we asked Barclays’ mortgage customers about the interest rate they were paying, half of customers told us they were paying between 1% and 2.99%.